 The Mobile WAN menu item contains current information about connections to the mobile network.
-On the upper part of the page there are Mobile Network Information for 1st Module and Mobile Network Information for 2nd Module displayed (information about mobile networks the router operates in).
-There are also information about the modules mounted in the router.
+The first part of this page (Mobile Network Information) displays basic information about mobile network the router operates in.
+There is also information about the module, which is mounted in the router.

-Item Description Registration State of the network registration Operator Specifies the operator's network the router operates in Technology Transmission technology PLMN Code of operator Cell Cell the router is connected to LAC Location Area Code - unique number assigned to each location area Channel Channel the router communicates on Signal Strength Signal strength of the selected cell Signal Quality Signal quality of the selected cell: EC/IO for UMTS (it's the ratio of the signal received from the pilot channel - EC - to the overall level of the spectral density, ie the sum of the signals of other cells - IO) • RSRQ for LTE technology (Defined as the ratio $\frac{N \times RSRP}{RSSI}$ ) The value is not available for the EDGE technology CSQ Cell Signal Quality, relative value is given by RSSI (dBm).
+Item Description Registration State of the network registration Operator Specifies the operator's network the router operates in Technology Transmission technology PLMN Code of operator Cell Cell the router is connected to LAC Location Area Code - unique number assigned to each location area Channel Channel the router communicates on Signal Strength Signal strength of the selected cell Signal Quality Signal quality of the selected cell: EC/IO for UMTS (it's the ratio of the signal received from the pilot channel - EC - to the overall level of the spectral density, ie the sum of the signals of other cells - IO) • RSRQ for LTE technology (Defined as the ratio $\frac{N \times RSRP}{RSSI}$) The value is not available for the EDGE technology CSQ Cell Signal Quality, relative value is given by RSSI (dBm).
 2-9 range means Marginal, 10-14 range means OK, 15-16 range means Good, 20-30 range means excellent.
 Neighbours Signal strength of neighboring hearing cells Manufacturer Module manufacturer Model Type of module Revision Revision of module IMEI IMEI (International Mobile Equipment Identity) number of module MEID MEID number of module ICCID Integrated Circuit Card Identifier is international and unique serial number of the SIM card.

-Table 4: Mobile Network Information for 1st/2nd Module
+Table 4: Mobile Network Information